William D'Elia: Prosecution and prison

 D'Elia was released from prison in February 2013.

 Personal life

 As of 2008, D'Elia lived in Hughestown, Pennsylvania with his wife Ellen Ward D'Elia.
 They have three children: a son, Russell (named after Bufalino), and two daughters, Carolyn (named after Bufalino's wife), and Miriam, an attorney in Philadelphia.

+The Life We Chose

+After years of remaining silent, D'Elia agreed in 2020 to be interviewed by investigative journalist and author Matt Birkbeck.
+They spoke for two years, which resulted in the bestselling book The Life We Chose.
+Published on July 11, 2023 by William Morrow, D'Elia told the story of his life with Russell Bufalino and the book produced numerous media headlines, including details on the murder of Jimmy Hoffa, the making of The Godfather movie and D'Elia's dealings with President Donald Trump.